 A few years ago, Richard Branson, the billionaire entrepreneur, wrote on his blog : “Communication makes the world go round.
 It facilitates human connections, and allows us to learn, grow and progress.
 It’s not just about speaking or reading, but understanding what is being said – and in some cases what is not being said.”

 Avoid conversation killers such as “how was your day” and ask questions that will get the conversation going such as: “What was the best part of your day?”
-Make it a habit to ask for your child’s opinion and treat her opinions as valid.
+Make it a habit to ask for your child’s opinion and treat their opinions as valid.

 Professor Adele Diamond believes that to help young children develop self-control skills, they must be taught cognitive skills.
 Failure to do so can place them on a negative trajectory which can be extremely difficult and costly to reverse.
-She teaches that children’s lack of self-control is directly influenced by an absence of emotional regulation skills and that the first step is therefore to teach your child to identify her emotions and provide an environment in which she can freely express those emotions.
+She teaches that children’s lack of self-control is directly influenced by an absence of emotional regulation skills and that the first step is therefore to teach your child to identify their emotions and provide an environment in which they can freely express those emotions.
 Research has also found that playing games such as “Simon says” can also help your child learn self-control.